WE'RE WILDLIFE REMOVAL EXPERTS YOU CAN TRUST.

 As wildlife removal specialists, we get asked a LOT of questions about raccoons, their habits, why they do what they do, etc. Here is a selection of some of the more frequently asked questions:

 Besides causing damage to your property, raccoons also pose a number of health risks.
 Rabies is the most common illness associated with raccoons, but they can also spread canine distemper to your dogs.
-In addition to raccoon hookworm, they may also have fleas and ticks that can spread to your house, costing around $200 to $350+ to treat.
+In addition to raccoon hookworm, they may also have fleas and ticks that can spread to your house.
 Some might have raccoon hookworm, which can be airborne and passover to people through inhalation of dried stool.